qianyu-berkeley/Deep_learning/Notes.md

    - Intuition, take tanh activatioon, if z is small.
 Since z = Wa + b, then we are mostly in the linear region, make the overall model more linear, thus prevent overfitting
    - Visual examination of regularization: plot J with regularizaiton term. (cost of gradient decent)
    - Drop out regularization:
-      - Inverted dropout to ensure the expected value of activation stay the same so it will not impact the test prediction
+      - Inverted dropout to ensure the expected value of Activation stay the same so it will not impact the test prediction by normalize parameter after dropout
       - Randomly drop out different hidden unit at different model training iteration
       - No drop out at test time since we are making predict
       - Intuition: do not rely on any single feature, so we spread out the weights by shrink weights similar to L2